Study finds that climate change added 10% to Ian’s rainfall - NewsBreak

 Frustration and desperation mount as Ian's effects linger

 FORT MYERS, Fla.
 (AP) — Days after the skies cleared and the winds died down in Florida, Hurricane Ian’s effects persisted Monday, as people faced another week without power and others were being rescued from homes inundated with lingering floodwaters.
-Frustration and desperation mounted in the path the storm cut through Florida, and the hurricane’s remnants, now a nor’easter, weren’t done with the U.S. The mid-Atlantic and Northeast coasts were getting flooding rains.
+Ten additional deaths were blamed on the storm in Florida as frustration and desperation mounted in the path the storm cut through state.
+And the hurricane’s remnants, now a nor’easter, weren’t done with the U.S. The mid-Atlantic and Northeast coasts were getting flooding rains.
 The storm’s onshore winds piled even more water into an already inundated Chesapeake Bay.
 Norfolk and Virginia Beach declared states of emergency, although a shift in wind direction prevented potentially catastrophic levels Monday, said Cody Poche, a meteorologist with the National Weather Service in Wakefield, Virginia

-Biden surveys Hurricane Fiona’s damage in Puerto Rico, promises to ‘rebuild it all’

 Comments / 0